Premium hardwood floating stairs in a New York City home

 How do hardwood treads hold up in NYC apartments? +

 Climate-controlled NYC interiors are generally good for hardwood.
 Humidity swings exist but are manageable with proper species selection, finish type, and on-site acclimation before installation.
+Every tread we install is acclimated to your home's actual indoor conditions first.

 What finish options are available? +

 We offer matte, satin, and semi-gloss oil and polyurethane finishes depending on wear expectations and aesthetic preference.
-We recommend finishes based on the specific wood and use pattern.
+We recommend finishes based on the specific wood species and use pattern.